Bankruptcy Alternatives In Halifax

 For instance, if you’re dealing with the following, such as bank loans, credit cards, tax debt, and payday loans looming over your head.

-You deal with all of your debts at one time by agreeing to one reasonable monthly payment.
+You deal with all of your debts at one time by agreeing to one reasonable monthly payment in a proposal agreement.

 Your money problems can be solved with a consumer proposal if you have a good income and assets you would like to protect.